hleclerc/Sane_inter/_README.md

 INTERPOLATION

-String interpolations ("...${...}...") may also involve memory allocation which may be abad thing e.g. if not done with the right allocator… But it actually occurs only if really needed, depending on the target of the string.
+String interpolations ("...${...}...") may also involve memory allocation which may be abad thing e.g. if not done with the right allocator...
+But it actually occurs only if really needed, depending on the target of the string.

 In Sane, "...${...}..." creates a symbolic graph